UtekosKristoffer/Gemeni/project/README.md

 ## ARCHITECTURE.md must be read to understand basic rules, principles and main functionality in our project.

 ## DESIGN_SYSTEM.md contains information about style and the full global.css - file from the project.

+## code-structure.md contains details about how functions and generale code should be written.